What is A/B testing? What is multivariate testing?

 A/B testing is when users are presented with one of two versions of a design -- an A version or a B version -- and conversion rates for each version are compared to see which one performs best.
 A variation of A/B testing is multivariate testing, which is when you test 3 or more versions of a design.

-A/B and multivariate testing is helpful because you can evaluate the effectiveness of two or more different approaches with reliable data very quickly.
+A/B and multivariate tests are helpful because you can evaluate the effectiveness of two or more different approaches with reliable data very quickly.

 A/B and multivariate testing is most valuable when only one element is different in each version .
 For example, using a different call to action for each design approach, while keeping everything else the same, allows you to draw strong conclusions about why one design performed better than another.

-We can help you generate ideas of what to A/B or multivariate test.
+Generate ideas of what to A/B or multivariate test

-We can help you choose the best options for your A/B or multivariate test.
+Choose the best options for your A/B or multivariate test

 If you have a handful of ideas you’d like to A/B or multivariate test on your live site, users can provide their feedback via the UserTesting platform.
 This will give you more confidence on the designs you launch.

-We can help you understand why a design performed better than another during an A/B or multivariate test.
+Understand why a design performed better than another during an A/B or multivariate test

 A/B and multivariate testing can answer the question: “What version had a higher conversion rate?”
 Usability testing via the UserTesting platform can answer the question: “Why did that version have a higher conversion rate?”
-The UserTesting platform captures a video and audio recording of users reviewing and commenting on various design options.
+The UserTesting platform captures a video and audio recording of participants using and commenting on various design options.
 This allows you to pair a story with your A/B or multivariate test results.

 When should A/B and multivariate testing be conducted?

-Contact your Customer Success Manager to plan an A/B testing study or to learn how to partner best with another optimization platform.
+Contact your Customer Success Manager to plan a comparison study or to learn how to partner best with another optimization platform.